KILTprotocol/spec-ext-credential-api/readme.md

 The nonce must be used only once.
 The dApp must store a copy of the nonce on the server-side to prevent tampering.
-The dApp must verify that the signature of signedNonce returned by extension matches its identity to prevent replay attacks.
+The dApp must verify that the signature of `signedNonce` returned by the extension matches its identity to prevent replay attacks.